-3. Urban Outfitters Copper Cocktail Shaker ($20): The copper trend isn't going away anytime soon, so you might as well embrace it and upgrade your barware.
-The good news is that it looks good with gold and silver — no need for everything to match.
+3. Urban Outfitters BrüMate Shaker Pint Glass ($35): The rose gold trend isn't going away anytime soon, so you might as well embrace it and upgrade your barware.
+After you're done shaking, replace the shaker lid with the tumbler lid and sip away.

-15. Crate & Barrel Del Mar Margarita Glass ($10): Sure, you can technically serve a margarita in any glass you want, but it's nice to have the option of serving them in traditional margarita glasses.
-Pick up a few of these sturdy ocean-blue beauties in time for your next party.
+15. Crate & Barrel Miguel Margarita Glass ($13): Sure, you can technically serve a margarita in any glass you want, but it's nice to have the option of serving them in traditional margarita glasses.
+Pick up a few of these beauties, made from recycled tequila bottles.

-16. Crate & Barrel Del Mar Pitcher ($30): If you're going to invest in a set of margarita glasses, you might as well get the matching pitcher to go with them.
-A pitcher made of thick, hand-blown glass like this one will keep your drink cold while also looking beautiful.
+16. Crate & Barrel Ona Pitcher ($30): If you're going to invest in a set of margarita glasses, you might as well a stylish pitcher to go with them.
+A pitcher with a thick rim and an off-center handle like this one will keep your drink cold while also looking beautiful.

 Follow us on Pinterest for more easy + delicious recipe ideas.

 Brit + Co may at times use affiliate links to promote products sold by others, but always offers genuine editorial recommendations.

 - How to make a jalapeño pineapple margarita - B+C Guides ›

 - How to make an italian margarita - B+C Guides ›